Building¶

 For a demo of a working app using this artifact, see the Hello World example.

-Upon completion of the build, you’ll see a Envoy.framework
+Upon completion of the build, you’ll see a ios_framework.zip file at output in a path bazel picks.

-Alternatively, you can use the prebuilt artifact from Envoy Mobile’s releases or from CocoaPods.
+Alternatively, you can use the prebuilt artifact from Envoy Mobile’s releases (Envoy.xcframework.zip) or from SwiftPM.

 For a demo of a working app using this artifact, see the Hello World example.